Browse our list of frequently asked questions about imec.icon and get details on partnerships, project roles, financing, subcontracting, and more.

 Consult the VLAIO website

-The payments are effectuated after:
+The payments are effectuated made:

 For all types of publications, including but not limited to: scientific, non-scientific, speeches, posters, leaflets, blogs, web posts, tweets, …